LOACHES, BOTIAS, & DOJOS;

 Consideration of additional mineral Cations (positive ions) whether by dissolving mineral blocks (usually at 1/4- 1/2) or mineral Cation drips should also be considered for long term health.

-Since as of writing this article, most Clown Loaches are wild caught, many have a tendency to come in with internal parasites (often flagellates).
+As of writing this article, most Clown Loaches are wild caught, many have a tendency to come in with internal parasites (often flagellates).

-*Typical food: Clown loaches will eat a variety of foods and as such should be offered a varied diet to keep them happy and healthy.
+*Typical food: Clown loaches generally being Omnivores will eat a variety of foods and as such should be offered a varied diet to keep them happy and healthy.
 They will readily eat, quality flake food, brine shrimp, sinking catfish wafers, algae wafers, cooked shelled peas, bloodworms, and will nibble on some live plants but are not destructive to them.
 Large adults enjoy cooked chopped fish and shrimp.

 From "Kagome" of Everything Aquatic: